 A July 2020 survey from the National Association of Realtors® found that families with school-aged children are showing an increased desire for detached homes and larger yards.

-Another Redfin survey from July 2020 revealed that 21% of homebuyers said the pandemic has caused them to want more outdoor recreational space.
+A survey by Redfin from July 2020 revealed that 21% of homebuyers said the pandemic has caused them to want more outdoor recreational space.

 An October 2020 analysis by Realtor.com found that single-family homes in the largest 100 metro areas sold 12 days faster when their listing included keywords such as garden, courtyard, deck, greenhouse, and backyard.